yashingle1207/matlab-digit-classifier-CNN-pruning/docs/diagnostic_state_machine_concept.md

 # Diagnostic State Machine Concept

 This document describes a possible future MCU diagnostic flow for an embedded ML application.
-It is a concept document only.

-It is not completed work, not an implemented firmware feature, and not a completed Simulink model.
-It is included as a future extension idea for how an optimized CNN deployment could be wrapped in a safer embedded runtime flow.

 ## Concept Flow